TracyGJG/utilities/README.md

 ### Description

-The NormaliseRange function takes in the min and max values of a range in which future values are to be normalised, and returns a specialised function.
+The _normaliseRange_ function takes in the _min_ and _max_ values of a range within which future values are to be normalised, and returns a specialised function.

 When the specialised function is called with a value within the range the result is a value proportional to the range (between 0 and 1.)

-Input values outside the expected range will be either less than 0 or greater than 1.
+Input values outside the expected range will be either less than 0 or greater than 1, but still proportional.

 ---